 For a long time geophytic Peperomias have been considered as a rather small subgenus (Tildenia).
-Recent field work and extended study of herbarium specimens revealed that this group includes a lot more variety than initially thought.
-The recent description of 25 new species almost doubles the number of known Tildenia species.
+Field work and extended study of herbarium specimens revealed that this group includes a lot more variety than initially thought.
+The description of 25 new species in the last decades almost doubled the number of known Tildenia species.

 Geophytic Peperomias (only showing above ground parts in the rainy season and storing reserves in an underground tuber to survive the dry period) occur in two ‘hot spots’ (one in Mexico-Guatemala, the other one in Peru-Bolivia) with a limited number of species occurring in between.
 New species described from the Mexico-Guatemala area are Peperomia albonervosa, P. basiradicans, P. cavispicata, P. elatior, P. exclamationis, P. occulta, P. putlaensis, P. questionis, and P. tepoztecoana.